What will the Tour de France look like without Chris Froome?

 He said Froome’s documented power output shows he can push down on the pedals with a kilowatt of power, similar to a microwave oven’s energy output.
 That propels him up a mountain faster while larger cyclists expend a greater percentage of their power just fighting gravity.

-Dr. Goff and his students have been physically modelling the Tour de France for about 15 years.
+Dr. Goff and his students have been physically modeling the Tour de France for about 15 years.
 Using calculations informed by the laws of physics and the terrain of the race, they predict how long it will take for the winner of each stage to cross the finish line.
-They routinely predict the time with five percent of the actual result.
+They routinely predict the time within 5% of the actual result.